 This month’s In Brief is a common law catch up.
 It can be hard to keep up-to-date with case law developments – it’s all too easy to miss an important decision that has major implications for employers and employees.
 For this very reason we decided to compile a list of some of the most interesting employment cases that have been decided in the last few months.

-If you want to know more about any of the cases, each has a link to a more detailed case review on the Legal-Island employment law hub, where you will also find a further link to the full judgment online.
+If you want to know more about any of the cases, each has a link to a more detailed case review on the Irish Employment Law Hub, where you will also find a further link to the full judgment online.

 The decisions highlighted in this email cover a wide range of employment issues, including the right to legal representation in disciplinary investigations; random drug testing in safety-critical working environments; minor, technical breaches in written particulars of employment; unfair dismissal; the so-called ‘use it or lose it’ provisions of the Working Time Regulations 1998; vicarious liability and dismissal during the probationary period.